 If a specific intervention is needed, this will mean:

 • small group or individual work which will focus on the areas where the child has gaps in learning

-• this is led and monitored by a Teacher and may be carried out by that Teacher, or more commonly a Level 3 Teaching Assistant.
+• this is led and monitored by a Teacher and may be carried out by that Teacher, or a Teaching Assistant

-• the interventions have been identified by the Assessment Co-ordinator, SENCO or outside agencies such as the Occupational Therapists or a SALT (Speech and Language Therapist)
+• the interventions have been identified by the Assessment Co-ordinator, SENCO, SEND lead teachers, Year Leader or outside agencies such as the Occupational Therapists or SALT (Speech and Language Therapist)

 • the intervention may be a quick fix which only requires a small number of extra sessions or it may be a longer programme which is more in depth or builds on skills each session.

 Interventions usually run for half a term or a term.
-A list of interventions we use can be found in the on the website.
-Interventions are continually evaluated as they are being run, but are more formally evaluated or assessed half termly.
+A list of interventions we use can be found on the website.
+Interventions are continually evaluated, but are more formally evaluated or assessed half termly.